Zanduz/containers-workshop/exercise-3.md

 ## Objective

-Become familiar with image names and docker hub.
+Become familiar with image tags/versions and Docker Hub.

-Steps:
+## Steps

 1. Pull an image you have not yet worked with from the [Docker hub](https://hub.docker.com), e.g. [PostgresSQL](https://hub.docker.com/r/bitnami/postgresql).
 2. List all images in your local registry.